barchart/alerting-service-public/README.md

 In the browser, an object has been added to the global namespace.
 Connect as follows:

-	var alertManager = new Barchart.Alerts.RestAlertManager();
+	var alertManager = new Barchart.Alerts.AlertManager();

-Alternately, the URL and port of the alert management system can be passed to the
+Alternately, the URL and port of the alert management host/port can be passed to the
 constructor:

-	var alertManager = new Barchart.Alerts.RestAlertManager('alerts-management-stage.elasticbeanstalk.com', 80);
+	var alertManager = new Barchart.Alerts.AlertManager('alerts-management-stage.barchart.com', 80);

 Then, call the connect method before using any operations: